 The Commonwealth makes quality health insurance available to both pre-Medicare eligible and Medicare eligible retirees but does NOT pay for retiree health insurance.
 Instead, it provides a credit equal to $4 per month for every year of active service.
 Health insurance costs have grown dramatically (176 percent over the past 15 years while the health insurance credit has not been raised in 18 years.
 This inaction has severely eroded the credit’s value.
 It is time to boost the retiree health care credit.

 The Virginia Retirement System (VRS) must be operated as an actuarially sound and fully funded pension benefit plan.
 VRS is currently underfunded.
 In 17 of the past 25 years, the General Assembly appropriated less for the employer share of the pension fund than the VRS Board recommended.
-Legislation adopted in 2012 committed the Governor and General Assembly to phase-in full funding of the VRS Board recommended rate by 2018.
+Legislation adopted in 2012 committed the Governor and General Assembly to phase-in full funding of the VRS Board recommended rate.
 The General Assembly reached that goal earlier than expected but the commitment to full funding must be continued.

 Employees were hired and pay into the defined benefit plan with an understanding that the benefit level promised will be there when they retire.
 Those commitments must be honored without any change for current or retired employees.
 Legislation adopted in 2012 reaffirmed this contract while establishing a new hybrid plan that combines elements of both – a defined benefit and a defined contribution plan for those hired beginning January 1, 2014.
 Alternatives to the hybrid plan, such as a pure defined contribution plan, may be a preferred option for some employees but the hybrid pension plan must be protected as the default option for all employees.